Home

 What to wear?

-If you've decided to chase aurora borealis in Greenland, that means you'll be visiting amidst the coldest season.
-Therefore, appropriate clothing is essential to make your aurora encounter as enjoyable as possible.
-Dressing in layers is always the key.
-We recommend overdressing as you can always remove the layers.
-Also, some tour operators provide heavy winter clothing but make sure to double-check with them what is included in the tour you're interested in.
+If you've decided to chase the aurora borealis in Greenland, you'll be visiting during the coldest season, making appropriate clothing essential for an enjoyable experience.
+Dressing in layers is key, and it's better to overdress since you can always remove layers.
+Some tour operators provide heavy winter clothing, but be sure to double-check what is included in the tour you're interested in.

 Practical info